-A spirited colloquy resulted between Senators Spooner and Beveridge when the former asked if it was the posi-tion of the Indiana senator that Con-gress had power to enact, under the commerce clause of the Constitution. a law which would prevent child jabor in the states.
+A spirited colloquy resulted between Senators Spooner and Beveridge when the former asked if it was the posi-tion of the Indiana senator that Contion of the Indiana senator that Con-gress had power to enact, under the commerce clause of the Constitution, a law which would prevent child labor in the states.
 Mr. Beveridge replied that he so held.
-Mr. Spooner indicat-ed that he should later have someed that he should later have some-thing to say against that position, whereupon Mr. Beveridge retorted that the senator could issue a "fat" if he saw fit, indicating at the same time that this fiat would be from the sen-ate judiciary committee.
-"I issue the fit for myself," retorted Mr. Spooner, "You did give a flat yourself," con-tinued Mr. Beveridge, "when you in-troduced a resolution directing the judiciary committee to advise the sen-ate on the constitutionality of the question involved."
-He then said that the effect of the resolution was to make Senator Spooner chairman of the sub-committee who would report on the matter.

-In sub-committee who would report on the matter.
-Mr. Spooner replied that he had been a member of the senate for some time-somewhat longer than the sena-tor from Indiana, but, he added, he did not expect to be a senator as long as the senator from Indiana-and that it was not an unusual thing for the as the senator from Indiana-and that it was not an unusual thing for the senate to refer a matter to the judici-ary committee for report as to the power of Congress to act on a given matter.
-"The flat lay in the adoption of the resolution," he concluded.
+Mr. Spooner indicat-ed that he should later have some-thing to say against that position, whereupon Mr. Beveridge retorted that the senator could issue a "fiat" if he saw fit, indicating at the same time that this fiat would be from the sen-ate judiciary committee.
+"I issue the fit for myself." retorted Mr. Spooner.
+"You did give a fiat yourself," con-tinued Mr. Beveridge, "when you in-troduced a resolution directing the judiciary committee to advise the sen-ate on the constitutionality of the ouestion involved."
+He they as the senator from Indiana-and that it was not an unusual thing for the senate to refer a matter to the judici-ary committee for report as to the power of Congress to act on a given matter.
+"The flat lay in the adoption of the resolution." he concluded.
 Mr. Beveridge then remarked that he had yielded to the senator, and that he had announced when the senator was not in the chamber that he would be glad to answer any question.
-To this Mr. Spooner replied that the com-mittee would be glad to get informa-tion from the senator on the question, and that he should be glad to do so.
-"Of course," retorted Mr. Bever-idge, "I cannot give the senator indangerous."
+To this Mr. Spooner replied that the com-mittee would be glad to get informamittee would be glad to get informa-tion from the senator on the question, and that he should be glad to do so.
+"Of course," retorted Mr. Bever-idge, "I cannot give the senator information nor can anybody else."
+He then added, "well, I might, but the senator does not think so."
+Mr. Beverldge closed the incident by remarking that it might be well to postpone action until the supreme court had pronounced on the subject.
+"But there seems to be here," he added, "a junior supreme court with a desire to relieve the supreme court of the United States of constitutional questions and the senate of all con-stitutional responsibility, and above all, I think this practise is extremely dangerous." dangerous.

+Judiciary committee to advise the sen-ate on the constitutionality of the question involved."
+He then said that the effect of the resolution was to make Senator Spooner chairman of the sub-committee who would report dangerous."
 Senator Beveridge continued his re-marks until 5 o'clock, when he sus-pended until tomorrow.
 His position is that the power of Congress to en-act the legislation is ample, but when asked by Mr. Rayner if this power could be exercised to absolutely pro-hibit commerce between the states he replied that the question was an im-possible one.